- 1Birds you may see on your Blue Mountains trip

 I have a soft spot for these bright birds, despite the slightly evil appearance cast by their red eyes.
 I have a memories of family holidays to Queensland as a child where the birds are so familiar with tourists they land all over your head and arms.
 I am sure there is a photo of this somewhere.
 They are usually in pairs and very vocal, almost constantly chattering away at each other.
 This pair visit me for seed on most days, and had clearly claimed my backyard as their own territory given how promptly they saw off other pairs that ventured down, but recently I’ve had as many as sixteen.
-I’ve no idea how to tell them apart as there are no characteristics by which to separate the males and females, but I have named them Harry and Sally – if you were a teenager or adult in the 90’s you should get the pop culture reference!
+I’ve no idea how to tell them apart as there are no characteristics by which to separate the males and females, but I have named this pair Harry and Sally – if you were a teenager or adult in the 90’s you should get the pop culture reference!

 They make me giggle to watch them moving around on the ground, there is something about their body that looks slightly off balance like they are missing tiny front legs like a T-rex!
 They also tend to jump rather than move their legs individually.

 I’ve been lucky enough to catch them hanging out preening each other in the native bottlebrush tree in my yard, which is super cute!

 And one more, just because I love the detail in this photo and they are such photogenic little birds!

 I regularly get a flock of around ten of them now, and have recently, much to my surprise, discovered they rather enjoy lavender!